-Completed examination scripts/assessment evidence does not reach awarding organisations
+Completed examination scripts/assessment evidence does not reach awarding organisations Centre actions to mitigate the impact of the disruption

 • Completed scripts must not be left unattended and great care must be taken when handling them.
 They must be posted immediately or stored securely overnight away by the Exams Officer from potential causes of damage, preferably in one of the locked filing cabinets in the Secure Room as is current practice, or in the school safe.
 The school and candidates must be prepared to comply with requests from awarding bodies, which may include re-sitting the damaged papers.